Your questions answered

 Q: What experience does Amey have?

 Amey is already building energy from waste facilities in Milton Keynes, North Yorkshire and the Isle of Wight.
-Milton Keynes is currently treating waste as part of its testing phase and is due to be fully operational later this year.
+Milton Keynes is currently treating waste as part of its testing phase and is due to be fully operational shortly.
 North Yorkshire will be operational in 2018 and Isle of Wight in 2019.
 Amey’s parent group, Ferrovial Services, has extensive experience of operating similar facilities in Europe and is providing technical support and advice to the Amey team in Cambridgeshire.

 Q: Why is this proposal different to your other UK sites?